Keokuk, Iowa: Sports

 Keokuk has deep baseball history that started in 1875 when the Keokuk Westerns played in the National Association.
 On May 4, 1875, the Westerns and the Chicago White Stockings (today's Chicago Cubs) played the first professional baseball game in Iowa.
-The Keokuk Indians minor league team played in the Iowa State League (1904-1907), Central Association (1908-1915), Mississippi Valley League (1929-1933) and Western League (1935).
-After the Indians (1904-1915, 1929-1933, 1935), Keokuk was home to the Keokuk Pirates (1947-1949), Keokuk Kernels (1952-1957), Keokuk Cardinals (1958-1961) and the Keokuk Dodgers (1962).
+The Keokuk Indians minor league team played in the Iowa State League (1904–1907), Central Association (1908–1915), Mississippi Valley League (1929–1933) and Western League (1935).
+After the Indians (1904–1915, 1929–1933, 1935), Keokuk was home to the Keokuk Pirates (1947–1949), Keokuk Kernels (1952-1957), Keokuk Cardinals (1958–1961) and the Keokuk Dodgers (1962).
 The team was an affiliate of the St. Louis Cardinals, Pittsburgh Pirates, Cleveland Indians and the Los Angeles Dodgers.
 Notable players included baseball pioneer Bud Fowler, 1961 Home Run Record Holder Roger Maris, Player/Announcer Tim McCarver and three time World Series Champion with the New York Yankees Jack Saltzgaver.

 Keokuk is nicknamed "The Racing Capital of the World" and "Home of Champions" for having many racing drivers win races and championships.
 Don White was the first driver to impact nationally; he won the 1954, 1955 and 1958 IMCA national championships.
 White's brother-in-law Ernie Derr won the 12 IMCA national championships between 1953 and 1971.
 White helped Dick Hutcherson get started; Hutcherson won the 1963 and 1964 IMCA championship before moving to NASCAR and finishing second in points.
 Ramo Stott won the 1970 and 1971 ARCA and 1976 USAC Stock Car championships.
 White, Derr, Hutcherson, and Stott were nicknamed "The Keokuk Gang".
 Ron Hutcherson, Dick's brother, also competed nationally.

+People living in the area support athletic teams in Saint Louis, Missouri, differing from other parts of Iowa, which support other sports teams.